-It’s hard to believe back to school is just around the corner!
+It’s hard to believe students are back to school already!
 To make sure you and your family are organized for lunch planning for the new school year, we asked University Health Network registered dietitians Fatim Ajwani, Julie Statler and Anna Richardson for their favourite lunch recipes.

 This healthy and easy-to-make chickpea salad is loaded with flavour and nutrients – chickpeas are a legume and are a great source of protein and fibre.
 It’s a perfect addition to your next lunch as a main or side dish.
 Get creative with this salad and add your own favourite ingredients!
 You could try it with olives, feta cheese or even add a grain such as quinoa or couscous for a well-balanced lunch.